 Kalitsounia is a lightly fried pastry filled with Myzithra cheese or Horta.
 Cheeses are also served with honey.

 Where the Cretan cuisine shines, vegetable dishes such as artichokes and thick beans or tasty courgette flowers Anthoi, filled with rice and herbs.

-Thick, tangy sheep’s milk yoghurt is something to enjoy and we eat best with honey, walnuts or fruits, especially in areas like Vryses.
+Thick, tangy sheep’s milk yogurt is something to enjoy, and we eat best with honey, walnuts or fruits, especially in areas like Vryses.